circlefin/stablecoin-evm/validate/README.contractDiff.md

 means that the Etherscan file could be read AND all the included files could be read.
 Validity should be determined by actually looking at the diffs.

-# Running checkDiff.js
+# Running contractDiff.js
 To run the script, type

 `node validate/contractDiff.js <filename1> <filename2> ... <filename3>`

 Where the `filename` is the location of source code downloaded from Etherscan.
-Copies of `FiatTokenProxy` and `FiatTokenV1` are included for testing purposes.
+Copies of `FiatTokenProxy`, `FiatTokenV1`, and  `MasterMinter` are included for testing purposes.
 You can test them:

-`node validate/contractDiff.js validate/FiatTokenProxy.etherscan validate/FiatTokenV1.etherscan`
+`node validate/contractDiff.js validate/FiatTokenProxy.etherscan validate/FiatTokenV1.etherscan validate/MasterMinter.etherscan`

 # Finding code on Etherscan
 1. Go to [https://etherscan.io](https://etherscan.io)